 The health benefits of beta-glucan fiber include:

-- Reduced blood sugar and insulin response (11).
+- reduced blood glucose and insulin response

 Due to the soluble fiber beta-glucan, oats may improve insulin sensitivity and help lower blood sugar levels.

 Note that skin care benefits pertain only to oats applied to the skin, not those that are eaten.

-Bottom Line: Colloidal oatmeal (finely ground oats) has long been used to help treat dry and itchy skin.
+Colloidal oatmeal (finely ground oats) has long been used to help treat dry and itchy skin.
 It may help relieve symptoms of various skin conditions, including eczema.

 It’s an inflammatory disorder of the airways — the tubes that carry air to and from a person’s lungs.

-Although not all children have the same symptoms, many experience recurrent coughing, wheezing and shortness of breath.
+Although not all children have the same symptoms, many experience recurrent coughing, wheezing, and shortness of breath.

+You can enjoy oats in several ways.
 The most popular way is to simply eat oatmeal (porridge) for breakfast.

 Combine ingredients in a pot and bring to a boil.
 Reduce heat to a simmer and cook the oats, stirring occasionally, until soft.

-Benefits include lower blood sugar and cholesterol levels, protection against skin irritation and reduced constipation.
+Benefits include lower blood sugar and cholesterol levels, protection against skin irritation, and reduced constipation.